seanslma/maki/Python/Blog/ReadCSVPerf.md

 CSV (comma-separated values) files have been widely used in different areas.
 They can be easily exported from almost all programming languages.
 They can also be loaded into all text editors and many other applications.
 However, the main disadvantage is that CSV files are usually larger than files with other formats and it is slow to load them into memory.

-Here we compare different options for reading CSV files by using `pandas`, `polars` and `pyarrow`.
-We test the performance of the reading options for CSV files with string, float and datetime data types.
+Here we compare different options for reading CSV files by using the `pandas`, `polars` and `pyarrow` Python packages.
+We test the loading performance for CSV files each with a different data type.
 Based on the test results, we should be able to determine which option to use when we need reading CSV files faster.

 ## Creating test data
-CSV files with three data types, `string`, `float`, and `datetime`, have been used to test the CSV file reading performance with different options.
+CSV files with three data types, `string`, `float`, and `datetime`, have been used to test the file reading performance.
 All the testing CSV files were created using the scripts in <a href="https://medium.com/@sean.lma/how-to-create-dummy-pandas-dataframes-for-testing-cf03c52878e3">my previous post</a>; each CSV file has 10 million rows and three columns with the same data type.

 The `string` type CSV file was created with:
 ```py